It has been complicated...

 - The impact of fresh air, hygiene, sunlight and natural ventilation.

-- From IAQ and energy efficiency to IEQ and health.
+- From indoor air quality and energy efficiency — to indoor environmental quality and health.

 How it all began...